Form 2 – Claim under the Fair Work Act 2009 alleging dismissal in contravention of a general protection

 For more information about attending Court, see the Attending court.

-If you, as the applicant, don’t attend the court hearing, the Court is likely to dismiss your application.
-If the respondent, does not attend the hearing, the Court will want to know that they received notice of the hearing.
+If the respondent does not attend the hearing, the Court will want to know that they received notice of the hearing.
 You will need to show the Court that you served the respondent with a copy of the application.
+You can do this by filing an Affidavit of service (Fair Work) which sets out the steps you have taken to serve the respondent with a sealed copy (i.e. a copy stamped by the Court) of:

-If you, as the applicant, cannot show the Court that the respondent was properly served, the Court may adjourn the hearing to give you more time to properly serve the respondent.
-If you can show that the application was properly served on the respondent, the judge will usually consider your evidence and decide the case in the respondent’s absence.
 You do not automatically get judgment against a respondent who does not attend the hearing.
 You will still have to prove your claim based on evidence.
 If the evidence convinces the judge of your claim, you may be awarded some or all of the amount claimed.

 Depending on the type of issue/s, there are a number of ways to attempt to resolve your dispute before coming to Court.

 The quickest and easiest way for you to resolve a dispute with your employer is to use the dispute resolution options available at your workplace.
-Employment contractsmodern awards and enterprise agreements often contain a dispute resolution procedure that should be followed to help resolve disputes.
+Employment contracts, modern awards and enterprise agreements often contain a dispute resolution procedure that should be followed to help resolve disputes.

 If you are no longer working for the employer, you could still try talking to them or writing to them to try to resolve the matter by agreement.